noamrazin/gnn_interactions/README.md

-# On the Ability of Graph Neural Networks to Model Interactions Between Vertices
+# On the Ability of Graph Neural Networks to Model Interactions Between Vertices (NeurIPS 2023)
-Code implementation for the experiments in [On the Ability of Graph Neural Networks to Model Interactions Between Vertices](https://arxiv.org/abs/2211.16494), based on the [PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/) frameworks.
+Code implementation for the experiments in [On the Ability of Graph Neural Networks to Model Interactions Between Vertices](https://arxiv.org/abs/2211.16494) (NeurIPS 2023), based on the [PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/) frameworks.

 <br>
 <p align="center">